Elder Law Attorneys

 For Caregivers: The job of caring for someone with a physical or mental disability, such as Alzheimer’s disease, is one of the biggest challenges you will ever face.
 Often, caregivers put their needs on the back-burner, which leads to quickly becoming overwhelmed.
 Although caring for an aging loved one can be extremely difficult, there are tools available to help caregivers make the right decisions while also taking care of themselves, and an experienced attorney can help you to access those tools through proper legal planning.

-The Law Office of Roy W. Litherland offers comprehensive, affordable estate planning so you have control over your own future.
+Litherland, Kennedy & Associates, APC, Attorneys at Law offers comprehensive, affordable estate planning so you have control over your own future.
 Whether you have millions in the bank or a small nest egg, our experienced and compassionate San Jose Elder Law Attorneys, geriatric care manager and support team have the knowledge to guide you through the creation of a comprehensive estate and elder care plan.

 Coping with Alzheimer’s